 Our system streamlines the negotiation process between beekeepers and farmers.
 Get your contracts together quickly, so you can spend more time doing your job and less time handling paperwork.

-Our login system will allow for easy access to past payments, contracts, and prices.
+Our login system allows for easy access to past payments, contracts, and prices.
 Through PayPal integration both parties can rest assured that transactions taking place are legitimate and secure.

 Why it matters